QubesOS/qubes-doc/user/advanced-configuration/uefi-troubleshooting.md

 6. Continue with setting up default templates and logging in to Qubes.

-Installation freezes before getting to Anaconda / disable EFI runtime services
+Installation freezes before displaying installer / disable EFI runtime services
 ------------------------------------------------------------------------------

 On some early, buggy UEFI implementations, you may need to disable EFI under Qubes completely.